-NEWS RELEASE: Update on Mauna Kea from Governor David IgePosted on Jun 25, 2015 in Latest News, Main, Newsroom, Press Releases
+NEWS RELEASE: Update on Mauna Kea from Governor David IgePosted on Jun 25, 2015 in Latest Department News, Main, Newsroom, Office of the Governor Press Releases

 The boulders and rock structures that were found on the gravel road leading to the summit of Mauna Kea have been removed.
 The Office of Mauna Kea Management (OMKM) worked collaboratively with volunteers to ensure the rocks were safely and properly cleared from the roadway.
 The state continues to assess and monitor the situation to ensure the safety of the people on Mauna Kea.